Grilled Cauliflower Steaks

 If you need evidence that cauliflower, a rather bland-looking veggie that I don’t even remember seeing growing up, let alone eating, has gone mainstream, consider this: my first experience of a grilled cauliflower “steak” was at a local brewery.
 If breweries in Wisconsin, the land of all things beer, cheese, and sausage, serve grilled cauliflower with pride, it’s legit.

-While raw cauliflower can lack appeal to all but the staunchest of veggie lovers, grilled cauliflower is an entirely different business.
+While raw cauliflower can lack appeal to all but the staunchest of veggie lovers, cauliflower tots, cauliflower rice and cauliflower steaks are an entirely different business.
 Heat softens and caramelizes the cauliflower until it becomes tender and almost sweet.
 It’s a similar effect to what happens when cauliflower is roasted in the oven, with the extra tasty upgrade of the grill’s smokiness.

 While you can make Grilled Cauliflower Steaks with little beyond olive oil, salt, and pepper, I added a few simple ingredients to give the recipe interest and depth.
 You’ll find lemon juice for brightness, garlic and parsley for freshness, a pinch of red pepper flakes for heat, and a shower of toasted walnuts for crunch.
 A brush of honey (or agave if you prefer to keep the Grilled Cauliflower Steaks vegan) balances the flavor and helps the cauliflower caramelize even more deeply on the grill.